H0NEYP0T-466/WEB_DEV_PRATICE/Pen2PDF/README.md

 **A comprehensive productivity suite that combines AI-powered document processing, schedule management, task organization, and intelligent note-taking in one unified platform.**

-Pen2PDF Suite is a modern web application that offers four powerful productivity tools: AI-powered text extraction and PDF conversion, intelligent timetable management with Excel/CSV import, comprehensive todo list management with subtasks, and smart notes generation with a searchable library - all designed to streamline your academic and professional workflow.
+Pen2PDF Suite is a modern web application that offers six powerful productivity tools: AI-powered text extraction and PDF conversion, intelligent timetable management with Excel/CSV import, comprehensive todo list management with subtasks, smart notes generation with a searchable library, a full-featured digital whiteboard, and an AI assistant (Bella) for intelligent help - all designed to streamline your academic and professional workflow.

 ## 🔗 Links